livanov/pr-review-for-interviews/README.md

 * list of grades for a person

-With the latest commit (lives in the **feature-request** branch) I am conducting an interview that aims to show the peer review capabilities of the applicant.
+With the latest commit I am conducting an interview that aims to show the peer review capabilities of the applicant.